Rishit-dagli/Gradient-Centralization-TensorFlow/README.md

 Create a centralized gradients functions for a specified optimizer.

 #### Arguments:
-- `optimizer`: a `tf.keras.optimizers.Optimizer object`.
+- `optimizer`: a `tf.keras.optimizers.Optimizer` object.
 The optimizer you are using.

 #### Example: